radhikagupta6/Translify/README.md

 - An Android app to extract text from phone's camera preview directly.
 - Translate the text to any preferred language.
 ## Working
-The workflow of the application will be as follows-
+The workflow of the application is as follows-
 - Capture Image.
 - Detect edges.
 - Retrieve text using mobile vision text recognition API.